eze-kiel/YARA-scanner/README.md

 2. It launches recursive YARA scan with given rules on the folder specified in config files.
 3. If it detects some infected files, it sends a mail to the recipient provided in config file to warn him.
 4. If the `mail.attachInfected` parameter is set to `true`, it will zip the infected files and attach infected_files.zip to the mail.
-5. Once the mail sent, and if the `quarantine.destroyInfectedFiles` parameter is set to `true`, it will wipe infected files.
+5. Once the mail is sent, and if the `quarantine.destroyInfectedFiles` parameter is set to `true`, it will wipe infected files.
 6. Otherwise, if the `quarantine.enabled` value is set to `true`, it will move the infected files into the `quarantineDir` provided in config file.